Sofitch/mern-proj/notes.md

 1. We start by creating a schema and a model for our db.
 We create a **models** folder and a **choreoModel.js** file inside it.
 The schema defines the structure, while the model creates an instance that we can interact with.

 2. We then create a controller file to store the controller functions for each route.
 We can then export those functions and import them in the choreos.js file to use when a request is received.

+The controller functions' notes are directly commented on the file.